The Five Heartbeats: Plot

-Throughout the mid-to-late 1960s, The Five Heartbeats receive numerous awards, chart several hits, and are featured on magazine covers.
+Throughout the mid-to-late 1960s, The Five Heartbeats receive awards, chart hits, and are featured on magazine covers.
 However, Eddie abuses alcohol and cocaine, affecting his performance and prompting his girlfriend, Baby Doll, to break up with him.
 Convinced that Jimmy intends to replace him due to his deteriorating condition, he cuts a deal with Big Red to have Jimmy cut out of his contract.
 Jimmy threatens to go to authorities with information about bootlegged LPs, cooked books, and payola that could have Big Red arrested, leading the latter to have him killed.
 Following Jimmy's funeral, the group learns that Eddie's deceit caused the fallout between Jimmy and Big Red.
-Big Red is ultimately convicted of Jimmy's murder, forcing the group to sign with a new record label.
-Guilt-ridden over his indirect role in Jimmy's death, Eddie leaves the Heartbeats in disgrace and falls further into substance abuse and poverty as his friends can only watch on.
+Big Red is convicted of Jimmy's murder, forcing the group to sign with a new record label.
+Guilt-ridden over his indirect role in Jimmy's death, Eddie leaves the Heartbeats and falls further into substance abuse and poverty.

 The Heartbeats add Flash as their lead singer in Eddie's place.
-Duck comes to suspect his fiancé, Tanya Sawyer, is having an affair with Choirboy.
+Duck comes to suspect his fiancée, Tanya Sawyer, is having an affair with Choirboy.
 He follows her to a hotel but discovers that Tanya is meeting with J.T., not Choirboy.
 Tanya's relationship with J.T. predates her relationship with Duck, but she says she is now in love with Duck.
 J.T. urges Tanya to disclose the affair, but she refuses.
 At an awards ceremony celebrating their success, Flash announces he is going solo.
 Duck reveals that he knows about the affair between Tanya and J.T. and also leaves the group, resulting in the Heartbeats' disbandment.

-The film skips ahead to the early 1990s.
-Choirboy has returned to singing in his father's church.
-Eddie has become clean and sober after converting to Christianity: he is now married to Baby Doll, sings in Choirboy's choir, and manages his own group.
+In the early 1990s, Choirboy has returned to singing in his father's church.
+Eddie has become sober after converting to Christianity: he is now married to Baby Doll, sings in Choirboy's choir, and manages his own group.
 He asks Duck to write songs for them, who agrees.
-J.T. is now married to a wife and two children, including a son named "Duck"; the brothers finally reconcile.
+J.T. is now married to a wife and two children, including a son named "Duck"; the brothers reconcile.
 The only one to have maintained a singing career is Flash, who transitioned from doo-wop to pop music, and is part of the group Flash and The Five Horsemen.

-At a family gathering, The former Five Heartbeats reunite in front of their families and friends and try to remember and show their old moves.
+At a family gathering, the former Heartbeats reunite with their families and friends and try to remember and show their old moves.
 At first, Eddie declines, but Eleanor, coming to terms with her husband's death, forgives him.